project-2501/CMPT_332/README.md

-## CMPT 332: OPERATING SYSTEMS CONCEPTS
+#CMPT 332: OPERATING SYSTEMS CONCEPTS
 Fall 2015

-#Catalogue Description
-An introduction to the principles of modern operating systems.
-The synchronization and communication of cooperating processes.
-Process Scheduling.
-Virtual Memory.
-File System design and organization.
-Introduction to distributed systems.
+##Description
+This is Taran and Kyle's repo for CMPT 332.

+##Assignment 1
+*osh